Commentary on Judgment Cass. civ., Section III, No. 21087 of 2015: Assessment of Moral Damages

-The ruling of the Court of Cassation No. 21087 of 2015 offers significant insights regarding the assessment of moral damages in the event of the death of a relative.
-In particular, the Court examined the dispute related to a workplace accident, establishing fundamental principles on the equitable evaluation of moral damages awarded to the victim's family members.
+The judgment of the Court of Cassation No. 21087 of 2015 offers significant insights regarding the assessment of moral damages in cases of death of a relative.
+In particular, the Court examined the dispute relating to a workplace accident, establishing fundamental principles on the equitable assessment of moral damages awarded to the victim's family members.

-In this case, the Court of Appeal of Palermo had reduced the amount of moral damages initially awarded by the Tribunal of Sciacca.
-The appellants, parents and relatives of the victim, challenged this decision, arguing that the reduction was unjustified and lacked adequate reasoning.
-This judgment has thus opened an important discussion on the necessity of clear and detailed reasoning in the assessment of moral damages.
+In the specific case, the Court of Appeal of Palermo had reduced the amount of moral damages initially awarded by the Court of Sciacca.
+The appellants, parents and relatives of the victim, had challenged this decision, arguing that the reduction was unjustified and lacked adequate reasoning.
+This judgment therefore opened an important discussion on the need for clear and detailed reasoning in the assessment of moral damages.

 The equitable assessment of moral damages must take into account the severity of the event and the subjective conditions of the person.

-The Court upheld the family members' grounds for appeal, considering that the Court of Appeal had violated the principles of equity and reasoning.
+The Court upheld the family members' grounds for appeal, finding that the Court of Appeal had violated the principles of equity and reasoning.
 In particular, it emphasized that:

 • The reduction of moral damages must be justified by concrete and specific criteria.